 Change from the Bottom UpThe New Haven Diaper Bank changed its name to The Diaper Bank (TDB).
 The logo was modified and the tagline “Change from the bottom up” was added, and the first 2 million diapers were distributed.

-The Diaper Bank’s mission is threefold in scope:
+The Diaper Bank of Connecticut’s mission is threefold in scope: